beatrixcendana/BrightWaste-App/README.md

 It could be easier to sell it for a lower price directly, but instead of doing so, why don't we turn it into something more meaningful and can have more value to it?
 It doesn't only impact the earth; also, we can contribute to the economy cycle.

-That’s why we provide <strong> EcoValue, which helps people to get plenty of ideas how to recycle their stuff and we help them to sell it for better price. </strong>
+That’s why we provide <strong> BrightWaste, which helps people to get plenty of ideas on how to recycle their stuff and lets the potential seller get notified when they can sell the products for a better price. </strong>

 ## Target and Location
 - Students in Lacey, WA state, US (20-28 years old) who want to earn some money to pay for their tuition